Krysiek/CuteDancer/README.md

 The `CuteDancer Script` will help you automate some boring setup and will verify if everything is installed correctly.\*

 ___
 _\* As long as you stick with default installation settings and prefabs placement in the hierarchy.
-Changes made to prefabs, animations, parameters or layers can fool the assumes that you are experienced Unity user and you are aware of what you are doing.
-For installation description for advanced users [click here](docs/ADVANCED.md)._
+Changes made to prefabs, animations, parameters or layers can fool the script and assumes that you are experienced Unity user aware of what you are doing.
+For installation description for advanced users [click here](docs/README.old.md)._
 ___

 ### 3. **Select your avatar in the `CuteDancer Script` window**